fenago/tableau-server/md/server/tsm authentication - Tableau.md

 http://tableau-server/samlservice/public/sp/metadata?alias=48957410-9396-430a-967c-75bdb6e002a0

-To find a site's entity ID, go to the site's [Settings]{.uicontrol}
-page, and select the [Authentication]{.uicontrol} tab.
+To find a site's entity ID, go to the site's [Settings] page, and select the [Authentication] tab.
 When SAML is enabled, the entity ID is shown under the first step for configuring site-specific SAML, exporting metadata.